 Disadvantages

 No country or city is perfect.
-This includes Dubai and there are a few disadvantages that you should be aware of before you emigrate.
+Dubai is one of them and there are few Disadvantages in Dubaithat you should be aware of before you emigrate.
 Of course, these are also subjective and some people find them worse than others.
 Here is an overview of the biggest "con's" of Dubai.

 Hot summer

-As pleasantly warm and sunny as the winter and the long winter months are, it is unfortunately much hotter in Summer in Dubai.
+As pleasantly warm and sunny as winter and the transitional months are, it is unfortunately much hotter in Summer in Dubai.
 Temperatures reach over 40 degrees in the months of May to September and usually do not cool down below 30 degrees at night.
 This means that the summer is very warm and most of the time life takes place indoors.

 For many, this is not a problem, as these months are great for vacations or longer trips.
 However, if you decide to stay in Dubai, you have to organize your life in such a way that most activities take place indoors.